 Pupil numbers across the School are now over 570, and although traditional in many ways, the School is very forward thinking.
 As the recently published 5 Year Strategic Plan indicates, the future is very exciting for Mount Kelly.

-A mark of the confidence with which the Foundation is looking to the future is the construction of a new 50m Olympic swimming pool, which will open in August 2016.
-This will enable the internationally renowned Mount Kelly Swim Programme to grow and develop.
-Led by former Olympian, Robin Brew, alumni of the swim programme have won a total of 29 Olympic and Commonwealth medals over the last 30 years, counting amongst their number Sharron Davies and two-times Commonwealth Games Silver Medallist Cameron Brodie.
+A mark of the confidence with which the Foundation is looking to the future is the construction of a new 50m Olympic swimming pool, which opened in August 2016.
+This enables the internationally renowned Mount Kelly Swim Programme to grow and develop.
+Led by former Olympian, Robin Brew, alumni of the swim programme who have won a total of 29 Olympic and Commonwealth medals over the last 30 years, counting amongst their number Sharron Davies and two-times Commonwealth Games Silver Medallist Cameron Brodie.